christianrd/FastCleanArchitecture/README.md

 The purpose of this template is to offer a simple and effective solution for building enterprise applications by harnessing the capabilities of Clean Architecture and ASP.NET Core.
 With this template, you can easily set up a Web API following Clean Architecture and Domain Drive Design principles.
-Starting is quick and easy—just install the .NET template (detailed instructions provided below).
+Starting is quick and easyï¿½just install the .NET template (detailed instructions provided below).

 ## Getting Started